Skip to Content

 Is your multiemployer pension plan worth the risks and costs?
 Consider these reduced withdrawal liability options

-Employers considering withdrawal from multiemployer pension plans are often presented with prohibitively expensive withdrawal liabilities, but many times they aren’t getting the full story.
-Alternate calculations and legislative relief could help.
-Here’s what you need to know.
+Employers considering withdrawal from multiemployer pension plans often face prohibitively expensive withdrawal liabilities, but many times they aren’t getting the full story.
+Alternate calculations and legislative relief could provide solutions.

 Many of America’s 1,400 multiemployer pension plans are in varying states of financial distress.
 The American Rescue Plan Act of 2021 (ARPA) included funding for the Pension Benefit Guaranty Corporation (PBGC) to provide grants that will reduce underfunding in the nation’s most at-risk multiemployer pension plans.
 Employers who participate should consider the impact of the pension funding relief on their plans and evaluate if the revised costs of withdrawal will be outweighed by the benefits of continued participation.